Tandemz/tandemz.io/src/pages/posts/guide-screener-writing.md

 In this guide, you will learn:

-* what is a screener? how and when to use them?
+* What is a screener? how and when to use them?
-* what are the characteristics of a good screener?
+* What are the characteristics of a good screener?
-* what are the steps to create a good screener?
+* What are the steps to create a good screener?
-* how to deal with behavioral, emotional and demographic criteria?
+* How to deal with behavioral, emotional and demographic criteria?

 In the guide, we use the specific use case of a mobile network operator with examples for each step of the process.
 Whatever your business is, it will help understand how to adapt each step to your specific needs and requirements.